 - A blanket of trust in which everyone feels valued, respected, and included, knowing that whatever they say will be heard with empathy and compassion

-- A clear set of guidelines about all the above, made explicit for everyone involved
+- A clear set of guidelines in place about all the above, made explicit for everyone involved

 Listen to understand

-Deep listening means transcending the limits of our own perspective in order to truly understand and empathize with another person’s thoughts and feelings — a process known as “perspective-taking.”
+Deep listening also means transcending the limits of our own perspective in order to truly understand and empathize with another person’s thoughts and feelings — a process known as “perspective-taking.”

-That’s why deep listening means responding, at most, by restating what we hear to confirm that we understand or asking open-ended questions motivated solely by empathy and compassion.
+That’s why deep listening means responding, at most, by restating what we hear to confirm that we understand or by asking open-ended questions motivated solely by empathy and compassion.
 It means not assuming we know how someone feels, and not filtering the speaker’s experience through the lens of our own experiences.
 In the end, it means quieting internal judgments so we can be more fully open to another’s point of view.

 Listen with a growth mindset

 Of course, listening isn’t enough.
-Organizations must follow listening with bold action that achieves real change — and leaders should quickly communicate what those changes will be in order to provide certainty to employees about what they can expect.
+Organizations must follow with bold action that achieves real change — and leaders should quickly communicate what those changes will be to provide certainty to employees about what to expect.

-All this requires humility and a growth mindset.
-For leaders and employees alike, deep listening will mean finding the strength to receive difficult feedback graciously, especially if what they hear is that the state of affairs within their organization is not as irreproachable as they once thought.
+All of this requires humility and a growth mindset.
+For leaders and employees alike, deep listening necessitates finding the strength to receive difficult feedback graciously, especially if what they hear is not what they expected.